Intervening Acts and Remoteness Lecture

 So, whilst the courts will hold defendants responsible for the full extent of the damages they have caused, they can be seen to place a limit on the types of harm which can be said to emanate from an instance of negligence.

-Consider the difference between The Wagon Mound and Smith - in the former case, it was unforeseeable that any harm would occur at all, whilst in this latter case, harm was foreseeable, even if the exact extent of the harm was not.
-As such, the egg shell rule dictates that defendants must take their claimants as they find them.
+Consider the difference between The Wagon Mound and Smith - in the former case, it was unforeseeable that any harm would occur at all from the fire, whilst in the latter case, harm was foreseeable, even if the exact extent of the harm was not.
+As such, the egg-shell skull rule dictates that defendants must take their claimants as they find them.

 This rule applies not only to claimants themselves or their property, but also to the environment surrounding their property.
 This was the ruling in Great Lakes Steamship Co v Maple Leaf Milling Co [1924] 41 TLR 21.
 The defendants were contracted to remove weight from a docked ship at a particular time.
 They failed to do so, and when the water level dropped, the ship was grounded and damaged (had the ship been light enough, it would have been higher in the water and saved from harm.)
 The damage was particularly extensive because, unbeknownst to the defendants, a large anchor was submerged below the ship.
 Nevertheless, the defendants were held to be liable for the full extent of the damage - in effect, the defendants had to take the external circumstances of the claimant as they found them.

-For a period of time this rule did not apply to the wealth of claimants, as in Liesbosch Dredger v SS Edison [1933] AC 449.
-The defendant negligently sank the claimant’s dredger.
-Because of the claimant’s financial situation, they could not afford to replace it, and so had to hire a replacement at a high cost.
-It was ruled that the claimant could not recover the hire charges as these did not stem from the defendant’s negligence, but rather the claimant’s own financial situation.
+For a period of time this rule did not apply to the financial circumstances of claimants, as in Liesbosch Dredger v SS Edison [1933] AC 449.
+The defendant negligently sank the claimant's dredger.
+Because of the claimant's financial situation, they could not afford to replace it, and so had to hire a replacement at a high cost.
+It was ruled that the claimant could not recover the hire charges as these did not stem from the defendant's negligence, but rather the claimant's own financial situation (their impecuniosity).

-This exception has since been overruled in Lagden v O’Connor [2003] UKHL 64.
-Here, the defendant damaged the claimant’s car, and the claimant had to rent a replacement.
-Because of the claimant’s poor financial situation, they had to hire on credit, which was more expensive than paying for the hire outright.
-The courts ruled that this additional cost was recoverable under the egg shell skull rule - just as it is possible to recover for unforeseen cancer, it is also possible to recover for unforeseen credit-hire charges.
+This exception has since been overruled in Lagden v O'Connor [2003] UKHL 64.
+Here, the defendant damaged the claimant's car, and the claimant had to rent a replacement.
+Because of the claimant's poor financial situation, they had to hire on credit, which was more expensive than paying for the hire outright.
+The House of Lords ruled that this additional cost was recoverable under the egg-shell skull rule - just as it is possible to recover for unforeseen cancer, it is also possible to recover for unforeseen credit-hire charges arising from the claimant's impecuniosity.
+The Liesbosch principle was held to be no longer good law.

-Furthermore, the rule also applies to claimant’s pecuniousity (their willingness to spend money).
-This is illustrated in Dodd Properties (Kent) Ltd. v Canterbury City Council [1980] 1 WLR 433.
-The defendants erected a carpark using a pile driver, and in doing so caused damage to the claimant’s neighbouring property.
+Furthermore, the rule also applies to a claimant's reasonable decision to delay expenditure.
+This is illustrated in Dodd Properties (Kent) Ltd v Canterbury City Council [1980] 1 WLR 433.
+The defendants erected a car park using a pile driver, and in doing so caused damage to the claimant's neighbouring property.
 The claimant opted to wait until the case had been decided before embarking on repairs.
-The case took some 8 years to be decided, and in that time the damage to the claimant’s building worsened, and so did the cost of repair.
+The case took some 8 years to be decided, and in that time the damage to the claimant's building worsened, and so did the cost of repair.
 This left the court to decide which amount of damages was appropriate - the smaller cost of repair shortly after the damage occurred, or the greater cost of repair now that the case had been decided.

-The courts ruled that the later value was the correct measure of damages - the defendants had to accept their victim as they found him - and this included a lack of willingness to spend money to immediately rectify a fault, even if this might mean that the fault worsened.
-It should however be noted that claimants must still act reasonably under this rule - they cannot, for example, refuse to undertake a £20 repair if this would prevent £20,000 of damage.
-It should also be noted that the general rule for assessing damages is that they are calculated at the time of breach.
+The courts ruled that the later value was the correct measure of damages - the claimant had acted reasonably in waiting until the outcome of the litigation before undertaking expensive repairs, especially where (as here) the claimant's financial position made it unreasonable to expect them to fund repairs in advance of receiving compensation.
+It should however be noted that claimants must still act reasonably under this principle - they cannot, for example, refuse to undertake a £20 repair if this would prevent £20,000 of damage.
+It should also be noted that the general rule for assessing damages is that they are calculated at the date of breach, but the court may depart from this where justice requires it.

 Intervening Acts (or Novus Actus Interveniens)